THE PARK IS CURRENTLY

 Welcome to Chestnut Mountain

-The transformation of this undeveloped 450 acres of land into a complete park will be a massive undertaking and will require a multi-phased approach.
-To see the complete vision of the park you can visit the Chestnut Mountain Nature Park Master Plan.
+The transformation of this undeveloped 450 acres of land into a complete park will be a massive undertaking and will require a multi-phased approach over time.
+Updates will be posted below as things happen!

 In 2020, the purchase of the property was facilitated by Southern Appalachian Highlands Conservancy (SAHC) for the purpose of conservation via easement and donation of the land to the Town of Canton.